gkduss/gkduss/README.md

 ## 🙋‍♀️ About Me

-- I'm currently learning Python, Webhacking
+- I'm currently learning Web hacking, Network, Python
 - How to reach me
 <br>